Rancho Los Alamitos Expands Garden Access - Cerritos Community News

 Located in the community of Bixby Hill, enter through the security gate at Anaheim Road and Palo Verde Avenue.

-Before you visit, make a free reservation at ranchlosalamitos.org and review other COVID-related changes we’ve made to ensure the safety of our visitors, volunteers, and staff.
+Before you visit, make a free reservation at rancholosalamitos.org and review other COVID-related changes we’ve made to ensure the safety of our visitors, volunteers, and staff.

 Open Wednesday – Sunday, 1:00 – 5:00 pm, 6400 E Bixby Hill Road, Long Beach, CA 90815, 562.431.3541.